ebenefuenf/quma/docs/index.rst

   :doc:`Passing parameters <parameters>` shows how it works in quma.
 * SQL doesn't support every kind of dynamic queries.
 If you reach its limits you can circumvent this by using :doc:`Templates <templates>`.
-* If you add more than one directory quma shadows duplicate files.
-  See how it works in :doc:`Shadowing <shadowing>`.
+* If you pass more than one directory to the constructor, quma shadows duplicate files.
+See how this works in :doc:`Shadowing <shadowing>`.
 * You can add custom methods to namespaces.
-Learn how to in :doc:`Custom namespaces <namespaces>`.
+Learn how to do it in :doc:`Custom namespaces <namespaces>`.
 * If you like to work on quma itself, :doc:`Testing <tests>` has the information on how to run its tests.